MichaelOforgu/Python_Projects/README.md

 ## Getting Started

 To explore the projects in this repository, simply navigate to the respective directories of each project.
-Each project folder contains its own README file with detailed instructions on how to set up and run the project locally.